Best of Borneo

 Have other ideas?
 Great!
 Bring them to us, and we’ll craft an itinerary that suits you.

 Borneo is best-known for its orangutans, but Kuching is all about the humble mog.
 No-one knows how the city got its name (kucing is Malay for cat), but as you explore its backstreets by bike, you’ll see that the locals have enthusiastically embraced the theme!
 Along the way, learn about the city’s colonial history, dating back to when this was an independent kingdom ruled by the “White Rajahs”.
 Then, cross the Sarawak River with your bikes and compare city life with the laid-back, rural streets and wooden houses of a traditional Malay Village.
-Kuching is renowned for is street food, from crimson Sarawak laksa to rainbow-coloured layer cake, so be sure to hit the market before you leave.
+Kuching is renowned for is street food, from crimson Sarawak laksa to rainbow-colored layer cake, so be sure to hit the market before you leave.

 Cycle through the streets of the “City of Cats” on the lookout for feline murals and statues